 Controls on chemicals in food

 Food businesses are responsible for ensuring their food is safe.
-Food businesses are also responsible for complying with legislation on food additives and rules on reducing or eliminating human health risks caused by contaminants.
+Food businesses must comply with the law on food additives and rules on reducing or eliminating human health risks caused by contaminants.

 Chemical contaminants can come from:

 - farming - eg pesticides, veterinary medicines

 - packaging and other contact materials